giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

 A 413 error will be returned to the client when the size in a request exceeds the maximum allowed size of the client request body.
 This size can be configured by the parameter [`client_max_body_size`](http://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size) and is set to `1m` (1 Megabyte) by default.

 To configure this setting globally for all Ingress rules, the `proxy-body-size` value may be set in the [NGINX ConfigMap](#configmap).

 To use custom values in a specific Ingress add following annotation:

 ```
 nginx.ingress.kubernetes.io/proxy-body-size: 8m
 ```

+### Custom http2 max field size

+In case you are using http2 and you want to leverage on header compression you can set `http2-max-field-size` (default is `4K`).

 ### Session Affinity